llvm/llvm-project/lldb/tools/lldb-dap/README.md

 ### Attaching to a process

-When attaching to a process using LLDB you can attach in a few ways
+When attaching to a process using LLDB, you can attach in multiple ways:

 1. Attach to an existing process using the process ID
 2. Attach to an existing process by name